michael-hartmann/caps/docs/manual/manual.rst

 Truncation of the vector space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The truncation of the vector space is described in more detail in `Hartmann, "Casimir effect in the plane-sphere geometry: Beyond the proximity force approximation", PhD thesis (Universität Augsburg, 2018)
+The truncation of the vector space is described in more detail in `M. Hartmann, "Casimir effect in the plane-sphere geometry: Beyond the proximity force approximation", PhD thesis (Universität Augsburg, 2018)
 <https://opus.bibliothek.uni-augsburg.de/opus4/44798>`_.
 You can either